jbianquetti/proxmox-utils/README.md

 ./kvm-activate-template <template-name> <to-id>

   This copies over an existing template to a machine of a certain ID.
+Name, network interface  and image file location (harcoded, sorry)  are  assigned.
+Also boots machine.
+DO NOT ASK NOTHING.

 ```